Yulia Tymoshenko: Second term as prime minister 2007–2010, and 2008 political crisis

-Tymoshenko was fiercely opposed to the snap election, stating "No politician would throw Ukraine into snap elections at this important time.
-But, if Yushchenko and Yanukovych – who are ideologists of snap elections – throw the country into snap elections, then they will bear responsibility for all the consequences of the financial crisis of 2007–2008 on Ukraine".
+Tymoshenko was fiercely opposed to the snap election, stating that if Yushchenko and Yanukovych did enact a snap election, they will bear responsibility for the effects of the 2008 financial crisis.
 Initially, the election was to be held on 7 December 2008, but was later postponed to an unknown date.
 Tymoshenko had no intention of resigning until a new coalition was formed.

 In early December 2008, there were negotiations between BYuT and the Party of Regions to form a coalition, but after Volodymyr Lytvyn was elected Chairman of the Verkhovna Rada (parliament of Ukraine) on 9 December 2008, he announced the creation of a coalition between his Lytvyn Bloc, BYuT and OU-PSD.
 After negotiations, the three parties officially signed the coalition agreement on 16 December.
 It was not known whether this coalition would stop the snap election, although Speaker Volodymyr Lytvyn predicted the Verkhovna Rada would work until 2012.

 On 5 February 2009, Tymoshenko's opponents in the parliament were trying to dismiss her government again, but again the vote failed.
 The following day, president Yushchenko strongly criticized Tymoshenko and the economic policies of her government.
 Tymoshenko accused him of spreading "a mix of untruths, panic and hysteria."

-On 18 December 2008, for the first time Tymoshenko accused the National Bank of Ukraine in the conscious manipulation of the hryvnia, and President Yushchenko of colluding with the leadership of the NBU, which led to depreciation of the national currency to the level of 8 UAH per US dollar.
+On 18 December 2008, for the first time Tymoshenko accused the National Bank of Ukraine in the conscious manipulation of the hryvnia, and President Yushchenko of colluding with the leadership of the NBU, which led to depreciation of the national currency to the level of ₴8 per US dollar.